alishasrivas/Coordin8/team/m2/roles.md

 # Team Roles and Commit Contributions

 ## Joshua Swaida - Project Manager
 - **Role**: Oversees the overall project timeline, ensures that milestones are met, and coordinates the team’s efforts.
-Alice is responsible for setting meeting agendas and ensuring that the team stays focused on project goals.
+Joshua is responsible for setting meeting agendas and ensuring that the team stays focused on project goals.
 - **Top 3 Commits**:
   1. [Commit 1](https://github.com/alishasrivas/Coordin8/commit/d4af50ed36cd99aa6df25123a9c546ed93b8870c): Set up the project structure, including the `team/m2` folder for milestone submissions.
   2. [Commit 2](https://github.com/alishasrivas/Coordin8/commit/64cffaa44dc3ffae373a6f94fd4137bda714cf10): Organized the team discord, ensuring each team member was assigned to a feature and role.